BS-CS410/WeatherTunes/PROJECT_DOCUMENTATION.md

 - **Static Assets:** Files in the `public/` directory are served as-is from the root path.
 - **Project Assets:** Files in `src/assets/` are processed by Vite during the build.
   - **`src/assets/videos/`**: Contains MP4 files used for the dynamic video background.
-These are selected by the `VideoBackground.tsx` component based on weather and time.
-The `README.md` in this folder might contain more specific information about video naming conventions or sources.
+These are selected by the `VideoBackground.tsx` component based on weather conditions and time of day.
+Video files are named according to weather type and time period (e.g., `clear_day.mp4`, `rain_evening.mp4`, `snow_night.mp4`).
+- **Component Library Configuration:** `components.json` contains configuration for the component library setup, likely related to shadcn/ui or similar component systems.

 ---